What if we treasure the common as much as we value the rare? What then?

 That’s one reason for our interest in recollections of childhood vision.
 How interesting and beautiful were these humble flowers when we were at their level, on hands and knees, seeing them — noticing them — for the first time or dozen times?
 What has changed?

-Many of our photo-art prints lean toward impressionism rather than studio lighting and mirror-image representations.
-That’s because it’s our brain and hearts and, perhaps, the soul that do the seeing.
+Much of our photo-art work leans toward innate impressionism rather than studio-style representation.
+Because it’s our brain, hearts, and perhaps the soul that do the seeing.

-If we pay attention to the humble, ordinary things, the old Navajo chant begins to reverberate, “Beauty all around me…” And that’s a genuine treasure by any measure.
+When we pay attention to the humble things, the old Navajo chant begins to reverberate.
+“Beauty all around me…” And that’s a treasure… by any measure.

 I love this piece on my office wall.
 Makes me happy every time I see it.